 Step 2: Configure Google Tag Manager for WordPress

 When you get to the main configuration page for the plugin, you will see eight main tabs.
 These include:

 - Blacklist Tags

 We will go through these together in just a second.
-However, before you setup all your options preferences and go through the tabs to setup and track categories, you first need to enter your GTM ID.
+However, before you set up all your options preferences and go through the tabs to track categories, you first need to enter your GTM ID.

 You’ll need the Google Tad Manager ID number in order for the plugin to work correctly.

 Now that you have done that, let’s go through the rest of the tabs together.